emcfins/fargate-workshop-guide/content/create-a-service.md

 Balancer to distribute traffic across the running tasks that are being ran by the service.

-This module provides instructions for creating the service in both the AWS Management Console and the AWS Command Line Interface.

 ### Implementation

 #### 1. Create the Task Role